apognu/tuigreet/README.md

                         command to run to shut down the system --power-reboot 'CMD [ARGS]...'
-                        command to run to reboot the system
+                        command to run to reboot the system --power-no-setsid
+                        do not prefix power commands with setsid
 ```

 ## Usage